 In short, buying a bottle of lotion with “SPF 8” can’t protect you against the many dangerous effects we know the ultraviolet spectrum of light to have.
 Look for an SPF higher than 15 and the phrase “broad spectrum” to ensure you’re doing as much as possible to prevent sunburn, signs of premature skin aging, and skin cancer.

 There are two problems with relying solely on the SPF in your foundation to protect you throughout the day:

 - You can never apply enough.
 SkinCancer.org recommends applying a nickel-sized dollop of sunscreen to the face alone.
 Would you wear that much foundation to ensure you’re adequately protected?
-I wouldn’t, and I don’t think many who rely on foundation alone to protect their face from sun damage would either.
+We wouldn’t, and we don’t think many who rely on foundation alone to protect their face from sun damage would either.

 - You’re forgetting your body.
 Two-thirds of sun exposure is incidental.
 It occurs during daily activities like your commute or running errands, and more than just your face is exposed.
 Protecting only your face means that frequently exposed skin like the tops of your ears, your hands, arms, chest, and the back of your neck are left completely unprotected for at least two-thirds of the skin-aging, cancer-causing UV damage it will encounter.